olets/zsh-abbr-v5-docs/docs/README.md

 # Introduction

 :::danger
-These docs are for the not-yet-released v5
+These docs are for the not-yet-released v5.
+For v4 docs see <https://github.com/olets/zsh-abbr>
 :::

 ## zsh-abbr ![GitHub release (latest by date)](https://img.shields.io/github/v/release/olets/zsh-abbr)